 Information security incidents are events that give someone access to sensitive information (personally identifiable details, passwords, academic, health, or financial records) without permission.
-If you suspect a security incident has occured, immediately contact your school or department, local technical support staff, the NUIT Support Center at 847-491-4357 (1-HELP) or NUIT Information System Security/Complaince at email@example.com.
+If you suspect a security incident has occurred, immediately contact your school or department, local technical support staff, the Northwestern IT Support Center at 847-491-4357 (1-HELP) or Northwestern IT Information System Security/Compliance at email@example.com.

 Some possible examples of security incidents include:

 - Student: Someone accessed your account in CAESAR and changed your class schedule or loan information.

 - Faculty: You replied to an unsolicited email that asked for your NetID, password, or other personal information and then suspected it could be a scam.

 - Staff: A file containing Social Security numbers was accidentally sent to the wrong recipient.

 - Researcher: A laptop containing unencrypted sensitive research data was lost.

 Remember, these are only a few examples of information security incidents.
 If you feel threatened, in danger, or if a crime was committed, immediately contact University Police.

 Northwestern IT Information Security/Compliance (ISS/C) firstname.lastname@example.org

 |Crime (including theft of electronic equipment) or emergency||